salierri/dimhaven-docs/behaviours.md

 > Feature-rich Transform rotator

 The `Axis` and `UpAxis` settings probably contain bugs, if they need to be used, contact Geri :D

+## Custom CineCam Fade

+> A more convenient way of handling Cinemachine Blends

+Has to be next to a `CinemachineVirtualCamera`, will apply the selected fade values globally to the Main Camera `CinemachineBrain`

+**Note: Blends are handled by GameObject name, so if custom blends are in use, the CineCam GameObject should have a distinct name**